jakeupz/jakeupz/README.md

 <h1 align="center">Hi 👋, I'm Jacob</h1>

 <p align="center"> A passionate Software Developer still learning the ropes in order to become a DevOps Engineer.
-I am currently a Quality Assurance Technician/Engineer that is currently learning MongoDB, AWS, Tweepy API, and Javascript.
+I am currently a Quality Assurance Technician/Engineer that works on military projects.
 Here you will see a lot of video game inspired projects as that is a hobby of mine besides experimenting in Docker and Kubernetes while also creating my Tweepy Discord bot!</p>

+📚 Working on:
+<p align="left"> that is currently learning MongoDB, AWS, Tweepy API, and Javascript1 </p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jakeupz&label=Profile%20views&color=0e75b6&style=flat" alt="jakeupz" /> </p>